 This is a 3-step Certification course.
 You can study for the test for free then take the exam.
 Once you pass the test, there is a $28.95 fee.
 This option is compatible on desktop, mobile, and tablet and has received a 9.5 rating from students who have taken the course.
 In-site customer service is available, too.

-This course is available for a $9.95 fee that is paid after you pass the test.
+Recently refreshed with a contemporary look, students of this course will learn how to be safe, responsible hunters.
+This course is available for a $28.50 fee that is paid after you pass the test.
 Each page of the material is narrated and teaches hunters how to be safe and responsible.
 Technical support is available toll free, 24/7.

 This course requires a one-time fee of $29 and provides full narration and illustration, as well as animation and videos.
 There are also visual quiz questions and a Virtual Field Day that helps to prepare hunters for the field.

 Made for hunters, by hunters, HUNTINGsmart! is designed for hunters aged 9 and up, across all skill levels.
 Whether it’s green hunters looking to put orange on for the first time, or seasoned hunters looking to enhance their skills, this course is for you.
 The course & certification is free for youth hunters under the age of 16 and has a one-time fee of $28.95 for hunters aged 16+.